 The website includes open-source, real-time text editors and games that request input from users who can contribute words or definitions, edit existing ones, or remove definitions entirely.
 Every contribution is meticulously documented via a real-time database, and users can witness each other making meaning simultaneously.
 Equally important, histories of these interactions remain freely accessible to any user on the site.
 The database feeds into the interconnected parts of the site, creating a hidden web of linguistic interaction that resembles real-life language acts.
 The website makes these interactions visible, which under other conditions might remain hidden.

-The games that exist on the site are also played in a hands-on public program.
-The project has included a series of co-creative workshops (all held online and facilitated via Zoom).
-These include a Glossary workshop organised at the Uroboros 2021 festival as part of the CreaTures Feral track (May 2021), a workshop organised in the context of the CreaTures Plenary including researchers from the CreaTures team (September 2021), and a workshop with a group of experts in climate change and sustainability organized by RMIT Europe (November 2021).
+The games that exist on the site are also played at workshops and other co-creative occasions.
+Examples include a Glossary workshop organised at the Uroboros 2021 festival as part of the CreaTures Feral track (May 2021), a workshop organised in the context of the CreaTures Plenary including researchers from the CreaTures team (September 2021), and a workshop with a group of experts in climate change and sustainability organized by RMIT Europe (November 2021).
 Three additional workshops took place in April 2022, inviting diverse public audiences including high school students.
+The Glossary project was also exhibited at the CreaTures Festival in Seville, Spain (June – July 2022).

 Build vocabulary: A game played in workshops and on the website, adapted from the Rapid Word Collection method developed by linguist Ron Moe.
 Moe’s method is intended to assist language communities in capturing the words and meanings of their languages.
 It uses a series of semantic domains and related questions.
 This project utilizes the semantic domain of change and associated prompts, such as, “What is a word used to describe a big change?”